top of page

 4) Join a Special Interest Group forum on ASHA.org

-5) The better you get, the busier you’ll get
+5) The better you get as an SLP, the busier you’ll get

 The only way to stay on top of everything is to develop SYSTEMS.
 Take the time to develop systems to streamline your tasks.
 A little additional work upfront can really pay off down the road.
 Create session planning sheets for each student with their IEP goals on them, so you can stay focused on their goals.
 Set up auto-completes on your devices for phrases you’ll be typing a lot.
 Develop filing systems to organize your therapy materials and continuing education information.
 You'll need to figure out the systems you need, based on your specific work setting.